-(b) Item 147 (Administration of justice at the United Nations).
-The General Committee took note of resolution 64/119, in which the General Assembly approved the rules of procedure of the United Nations Dispute Tribunal and the United Nations Appeals Tribunal; and paragraph 39 of resolution 75/248, in which the Assembly invited the Sixth Committee to consider the legal aspects of the report to be submitted by the Secretary-General, without prejudice to the role of the Fifth Committee as the Main Committee entrusted with responsibilities for administrative and budgetary matters.
-On that basis, the General Committee decided to recommend that item 147 be allocated to the Fifth Committee and the Sixth Committee.
+118. With regard to item 148 of the draft agenda (Administration of justice at the United Nations), the Secretary-General wishes to recall resolution 64/119, in which the General Assembly approved the rules of procedure of the United Nations Dispute Tribunal and the United Nations Appeals Tribunal; and paragraph 39 of resolution 75/248, in which the Assembly invited the Sixth Committee to consider the legal aspects of the report to be submitted by the Secretary-General, without prejudice to the role of the Fifth Committee as the Main Committee entrusted with responsibilities for administrative and budgetary matters.
+On that basis, the Secretary-General suggests that the General Committee recommend the allocation of item 148 to the Fifth Committee and the Sixth Committee.